Minor in Biomedical Sciences

 |Human Anatomy - BMD 311 or BMD 252||3 or 4 hrs|

 |*Recommended to include BMD 322 or CH 441 or BLY 441|

 |Associate Professors||Mockett, Ravine, Shokolenko, Thulasiraman|

 |Assistant Professors||Gorelik, Swiger|

-The PPH concentration provides a strong foundation in basic human sciences, with corollary work in chemistry, math, and statistics.
-The PPH concentration prepares students to pursue post baccalaureate educational experiences in any biomedical discipline, including medicine, dentistry, pharmacy, optometry, as well as a Ph.D. degree in a variety of health and science related fields.
-In addition, this concentration offers prerequisite course work for students wishing to pursue programs in the Pat Capps Covey College of Allied Health Professions.
+The PHP concentration provides a strong foundation in basic human sciences, with corollary work in chemistry, math, and statistics.
+The PHP concentration prepares students to pursue post baccalaureate educational experiences in any biomedical discipline, including medicine, dentistry, pharmacy, optometry, as well as a Ph.D. degree in a variety of health and science related fields.
+In addition, this concentration offers prerequisite coursework for students wishing to pursue programs in the Pat Capps Covey College of Allied Health Professions.